wojtekczajka/Steering-for-PiRacer-Standard/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
+5. Calibrate steering
-5. Run the script (look at provided examples)
+6. Run the script (look at provided examples)

+## Calibration

+If the vehicle's wheels are not centered after running the ```python3 steer.py start``` command, you need to adjust the configuration in config.py.
+Modify the parameters **MAX_RIGHT_PWM_RAW**, **MAX_LEFT_PWM_RAW**, and **NEUTRAL_PWM_RAW** to match requirements.

+:information_source: If you don't know much about PWM control, take a look at the links section, they will be helpful for calibration if you are doing it for the first time

 ## Usage